Convert Mole per Liter to Nanomolar (mol/l to nM)

 Formula: 1 mol/l = 1e+9 nM

-By using this conversion factor, you can easily convert any molar-concentration from mole per liter to nanomolar with precision.
+By using this conversion factor, you can easily convert any molar-concentration measurement from mole per liter unit to nanomolar unit with precision.

 How to Convert mol/l to nM?